Tom Cardy: Career

 On 23 January 2022, Cardy had two songs voted into Triple J's Hottest 100 of 2021 when "Mixed Messages" and "H.Y.C.Y.BH" were respectively ranked at No. 17 and No. 11.
 On 9 February, he was cast alongside musician Montaigne in the SBS musical comedy Time to Buy.
 Montaigne also featured on his song "Red Flags".
 On 17 February, he was a guest on Hobba & Hing, where he debuted a song about host Lewis Hobba called "Weird Guy", which was recorded as a prank during Hobba's COVID-induced absence.
 The song additionally features Montaigne.
 On 21 February, he was featured in an interview published by Rolling Stone Australia.
 In the interview, he discussed his sudden popularity on TikTok and explained that his success mostly comes from creating a number of extremely short songs designed to be shared online, some of which get expanded into full-length songs.
 On 6 August, he uploaded the video for a new song titled "Hey, I Don't Work Here" and announced that his debut studio album would be released in the near future.
 The album, titled Big Dumb Idiot, was released on 9 December 2022.

 In 2023, Cardy continued to release singles such as "H.S", "Beautiful Mind" (featuring Brian David Gilbert), and "Perception Check".
 In 2024, he co-wrote a song for the Orpheus DLC of the video game Stray Gods: The Roleplaying Musical, which was released on 27 June.
 He also featured on the Ninja Sex Party song "Dance 'Til You Stop" and alongside Montaigne on the TWRP song "Online".
 His second studio album, The Dancefloor at the End of the Universe, was released on 18 October 2024.

+After the release of his second album, he continued to release singles such as "Walk" on 15th September 2025, and "Mind Fight" on 31st October 2025.